theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 **Tip:** To check the syntax of the WHERE clause, click **[Load live preview]**.
 This way there is no need to run an extraction to see, if the syntax is correct.

 {: .box-tip}
-**Tip:** To increase extracting performance, make sure to place the idexed fields as the first selection filter operation in the WHERE clause.
+**Tip:** To increase extracting performance, make sure to place the indexed fields as the first selection filter operation in the WHERE clause.

 #### Syntax Rules